Success! The link has been copied to your clipboard.

-The goal of chronic dialysis is to provide lifesaving treatment to patients with end-stage renal disease (ESRD).
-Current dialysis quality and safety standards and the Centers for Medicare and Medicaid Services Conditions for Coverage uphold goals of care focused on rehabilitation, dialysis adequacy, and life-sustaining treatment.
+The goal of chronic dialysis is to provide lifesaving treatment to patients with end stage renal disease (ESRD).
+Current dialysis quality and safety standards and the Centers for Medicare and Medicaid Services (CMS) Conditions for Coverage uphold goals of care focused on rehabilitation, dialysis adequacy, and life-sustaining treatment.
 In the early decades of dialysis, the patient population was younger and, on average, healthier.
 Today, an older, frail dialysis population with multiple comorbidities requires reevaluation to shift toward a treatment paradigm that supports patient-centered goals, values, and quality of life.

 The FMCNA medical leadership challenged the CII team to design and test a clinical care model to further advance competence in end of life and supportive care and shared decision making.
 In response, the team developed and implemented a six-month pilot to learn and share insights with project sponsors.
-The project focused on introducing a suite of services concerning patient-centered supportive care that included eliciting the patient’s values and wishes.
-Based on the patient’s expressed perspective, clinical staff offered guidance, support, and interventions in an effort to minimize crises such as emergency room visits and hospitalization.
-Among the many insights gleaned from this project was the need to help FKC caregivers cope with loss when patients die.
+The project focused on introducing a suite of services concerning patient-centered supportive care that included eliciting the patient's values and wishes.
+Based on the patient's expressed perspective, clinical staff offered guidance, support, and interventions in an effort to minimize crises such as emergency room visits and hospitalization.
+Among the many insights gleaned from this project was the need to help Fresenius Kidney Care caregivers cope with loss when patients die.

 A dialysis shift is often a community that grieves and needs closure when a patient passes away.
-Although FKC social workers routinely provide staff support and counseling after a death, clinicians noted that there is often unresolved grief.
-Because of HIPAA, dialysis team members are unable to discuss the health status of a patient with fellow patients without the patient’s permission.
+Although Fresenius Kidney Care social workers routinely provide staff support and counseling after a death, clinicians noted that there is often unresolved grief.
+Because of HIPAA, dialysis team members are unable to discuss the health status of a patient with fellow patients without the patient's permission.
 Work is needed to help clinic staff communicate effectively and in a HIPAA compliant manner with patients about life events, such as hospitalizations and death, and to help caregivers, patients, and family members honor memories, process grief, and provide closure.